Asher-1/ACloudViewer/plugins/core/Standard/qPythonRuntime/docs/python/cccorelib/index.rst

-cvcorelib (Python)
+cccorelib (Python)
 ==================

-cvcorelib defines some data structures and interfaces/methods of these data structures.
+cccorelib defines some data structures and interfaces/methods of these data structures.

 But the things that will probably interest you are the tools.